gsouf/google-url/README.md

 Support - Contact
 -----------------

-Feel free to open a ticket or to tweet me at @SneakyBobito about any question / suggestion
+Feel free to open an issue for any request/question

 Roadmap
 -------